Tropical jungle in a dream with dense overlapping leaves and a narrow gap inward

 The path has disappeared.
 Or there never was a path.
 All around: green, dampness, an impenetrable wall of leaves.
 No sense of which way to go.
 Anxiety rises slowly but steadily.

 Your Guardian speaks here, swamped by too much at once.
-The jungle is one of the most precise images of cognitive and emotional chaos: too much happening at once, no main thread to follow, every step demanding a decision.
+The jungle is a sharp, precise image of cognitive and emotional chaos: too much happening at once, no main thread to follow, every step demanding a decision.
 Getting lost in the jungle stands for a situation where you’ve lost your bearings.

 Something moves in the green.
 A sound that tightens the stomach.
 The feeling of being watched — or followed.
 The jungle isn’t simply surrounding you: it seems alive, and not at all welcoming.